 As of Monday, May 18, the off road vehicle (ORV) riding area at St. Joe State Park is open.
 In order to ensure proper social distancing, park visitors will need to purchase same-day ORV permits online in advance.
 Daily ORV permits must be purchased online here before arriving to the park.
 Permits may only be purchased for same-day use.
 The capacity of ORV permits sold will be limited in order to allow space for proper social-distancing in the staging area parking lot.

 Know before you go and be sure to check out the latest individual park advisories related to COVID-19 here.

-CONCESSIONAIRE LODGING, DINING, RETAIL AND MARINA OPERATIONS TO BEGIN REOPENING MONDAY, MAY 4
+CONCESSIONAIRE LODGING, DINING, RETAIL AND MARINA OPERATIONS BEGIN TO CAUTIOUSLY REOPEN